Table of Contents

 The Moment of Inertia for a beam determines its capacity to resist bending.
 The higher it will be, the less the beam will bend.

-H section beams have wider flanges, high lateral stiffness, and greater moment of inertia than I-section beams, and they are more resistant to bending than I beam.
+H-section beams have wider flanges, high lateral stiffness, and greater moment of inertia than I-section beams, and they are more resistant to bending than I beams.

 Spans